JoeZlonicky/CALTechnicalTest/README.md

 * Added custom validation to check that full name and confirm full name are equal.
 * Added required validation to all required fields.
 * Submit creates a new submission record and redirects to submission list.
+* The various database queries for populating the registration form are done asynchronously.

 **Submission list page:**
 * Added responsive table to list basic submission information.